hyperledger/fabric-sdk-node/RELEASING.md

 If this is not the case then builds are likely to fail.
 Consider fixing and creating a PR.

-[NOTE: *2.3.0* is the anticipated next branch release, The major and minor version release number *m.m.0* should change as new release branches are created and master moves on]
+[NOTE: *2.3.0* is the anticipated next branch release, The major and minor version release number *m.m.0* should change as new release branches are created and main moves on]